Produce Helpful and Unique Content at Scale Using Content Briefs

 Find your angle

-For example, my angle for this article is how to create a strong content brief that will result in a helpful and unique piece of content.
+For example, my angle for this article is how to write strong content briefs at scale that will result in consistent, helpful, and memorable content.

-I’m aligned with our positioning, narrative, and messaging.
-That’s what makes my copy unique, and on-brand.
+I’m aligned with our company’s positioning, narrative, and messaging.
+That’s what makes my copy unique and on-brand.

 Create a target audience persona

-That’s why I’m mentioning the importance to always know who you’re writing for.
+That’s why I’m mentioning the importance of always knowing who you’re writing for.

 Prepare the structure